tensorflow/tfjs-website/source/tutorials/mnist.md

 yarn watch
 ```

-The MNIST directory above is completely standalone, so you can copy it to your own project.
+The `tfjs-examples/mnist` directory above is completely standalone so you can copy it to your own project.

 ### What we will accomplish in this tutorial

-- Create a convolutional classifier to recognize the digit (0-9) images of handwritten digits
+- Create a convolutional classifier using supervised learning to recognize the digit (0-9) images of handwritten digits
-- Train the classifier by having it “look” at thousands of examples
+- Train the classifier by having it “look” at thousands of handwritten digit images and their labels
-- Check the model’s accuracy with our test data
+- Evaluate the model's accuracy using test data that the model has never seen

 ## Data

-The MNIST example linked above has a file, data.js, that contains a class `MnistData` which fetches random batches of images from a dataset on a server we provide for convenience.
+The MNIST example linked above has a file, [data.js](https://github.com/tensorflow/tfjs-examples/blob/master/mnist-core/data.js),
+that contains a class `MnistData` which fetches random batches of images from a dataset on a server we provide for convenience.

 `MnistData` splits the entire dataset into training data and test data.
 When we train the model, the classifier will only see the training set, and when we evaluate it we will only evaluate it with the data from the test set.
 By hiding the test set from the model during training, we can better see how well it has trained by evaluating it on unseen data.